phume03/Level-Up-Python/README.md

 5. Play the Waiting Game: use python time to determine if a user playing a game follows a simple instruction or game prompt to wait a random number of seconds between two to four seconds.

-6. Save a Dictionary
+6. Save a Dictionary: save a dictionary to disk and load the dictionary from disk.

-7. Schedule a Function
+7. Schedule a Function:

 8. Send an Email